-Caregivers at The Elizabeth Hospice recognize hope as a powerful, ever-changing force that continues throughout the time of living and the process of dying.
-Hospice offers hope that a secure, familiar care setting can be enjoyed, hope for freedom from fears of isolation, loneliness, loss of control, physical pain, and hope that your family will be nurtured and supported through comprehensive grief counseling services during the end-of-life journey and after a loved one’s death.
+FACT: Caregivers at The Elizabeth Hospice recognize hope as a powerful, ever-changing force that continues throughout the time of living and the process of dying.
+Hospice offers hope for freedom from isolation, loneliness, loss of control and physical pain.
+Your family will be nurtured and supported with comprehensive grief counseling services during the end-of-life journey and after your loved one’s death.

-Hospice care is available for all individuals with a life-limiting illness.
+FACT: Hospice care is available for all individuals with an advanced life-limiting illness.
 It is not limited to any specific diagnosis.

 Elizabeth Hospice Honors Veterans